YugabyteDB-Samples/pg-migrated-apps/README.md

 1. Generate and view migration assessment report.
 2. Export the schema and data from PostgreSQL.
+3. Perform schema analysis and review report.
-3. Import the schema and data to YugabyteDB.
+4. Import the schema and data to YugabyteDB.
-4. Verify the migration was successful by running queries to check row counts.
+5. Verify the migration was successful by running queries to check row counts.
-5. Run the application on YugabyteDB.
+6. Run the application on YugabyteDB.

 ### After Migration